The Fantasy Trip: TFT RPG

 Although Melee and Wizard established combat and magic rules, Jackson wanted to produce a complete RPG.
 He revised and expanded both Melee and Wizard, adding more combat rules, more weapons, more magical items, and rules for the gamemaster, as well as a complete adventure that used the new rules.
 He submitted this for publication, assuming it would be released as one product.
 However, Metagaming president Howard Thompson disagreed with Jackson's approach, believing that it was too complex.

 After Howard made changes to the game, Jackson was not shown the final proofs, and Howard published The Fantasy Trip RPG as four separate books: Advanced Melee; Advanced Wizard; In the Labyrinth (a gamemaster's guide); and an adventure titled Tollenkar's Lair.
 Jackson was so incensed that he left Metagaming in 1980 to found his own company, Steve Jackson Games.

-Metagaming published several adventure for TFT, including The Warrior-Lords of Darok and The Forest-Lords of Dihad, published in 1982 for The Land Beyond the Mountains campaign setting in partnership with Gamelords.
+Metagaming published several adventures for TFT, including The Warrior-Lords of Darok and The Forest-Lords of Dihad, published in 1982 for The Land Beyond the Mountains campaign setting in partnership with Gamelords.
 The Thieves' World licensed campaign setting, published by Chaosium in 1981, also included character statistics and notes for use with TFT.

 Two Metagaming-published magazines, The Space Gamer and Interplay featured TFT material, including designer notes, setting expansions, and alternate rules.

 In 1983, Thompson closed down Metagaming and sold most of its assets.
 Jackson tried to purchase the rights to The Fantasy Trip, but Thompson's asking price of $250,000 was much too high, and TFT went out of print.
 This led Jackson to begin work on a new "third generation" role-playing system that eventually became GURPS (the Generic Universal Role-Playing System), which was strongly influenced by The Fantasy Trip.

 In 1988, Hobby Japan released a Japanese-language edition of TFT under the name Phantom Unicorn Quest (幻のユニコーンクエスト, Maboroshi no Yuniko-Nkuesuto).
 It combined in a single volume the rules from Melee and Wizard along with the MicroQuests Death Test, Death Test 2, Grail Quest, Treasure of the Silver Dragon, and Treasure of Unicorn Gold.